phette23/summon-broken-links/readme.md

 ## execute queries, save data

+Date query data was collected: October 10, 2019.

 Summon has an official API that requires obtaining an API key and creating a specially formatted hash digest for use in an HTTP header.
-I spent a significant amount of time trying to get this to work, only to be ultimately informed by support that their documentation was outdated and, in some cases, simply wrong.
-Some pieces that needed to be noted: the query string must be sorted alphabetically when you construct the hash digest and you must use a `s.q` parameter for the query text and not "q" like some of their examples use (all query parameters seem to have a "s." prefix).
+I spent a significant amount of time trying to create authenticated API requests, only to be ultimately informed by support that their documentation was outdated and, in some cases, simply wrong.
+Some pieces that needed to be noted: the query string must be sorted alphabetically when you construct the hash digest and you must use a `s.q` parameter for the query text and not "q" like some of the documentation's examples use (all query parameters appear to have a "s." prefix).

 As I tested initially, a decent amount of results were links to our catalog and a very small number were citation-only links not intended to yield full text.
 For my purposes, I chose to remove these from my search results by adding both the "[holdings only](https://developers.exlibrisgroup.com/summon/apis/SearchAPI/Query/Parameters/HoldingsOnly/)" and "full text online" (a [facet value filter](https://developers.exlibrisgroup.com/summon/apis/SearchAPI/Query/Parameters/FacetValueFilter/) of "IsFullText,true,f") parameters.
 The script I wrote iterates over all search terms in data/queries.json and saves the result sets to data/analysis in numbered files starting from 0.